 For the safety of others on the flight, you’ll need to walk up and down the stairs under your own strength to travel for medical reasons on a regular private jet.
-If you're able to maneuver on a wheelchair, you can fly as long as there is an Ambulift available and private jet is wheelchair accessible.
+If you're able to maneuver in a wheelchair, you can fly as long as there is an Ambulift available, and the private jet is wheelchair accessible.

 - The patient is unable to walk up the stairs and get into their seat

 - The patient is unable to operate a wheelchair

 - The patient has a medical condition that requires a doctor, nurse, or specific medical equipment to be on hand